Wild & Capable

 About the Trip

 Along the way, we’ll slow down to learn about the Gila’s unique ecology and history, deepen our awareness of the land beneath our feet, and tune in to our bodies through intentional mindfulness practices and gentle, accessible yoga.
-This program invites participants to move with awareness, listen inward, and cultivate resilience, on and off the trail.

 This experience invites women to challenge themselves while moving with intention, listening inward, and developing resilience through shared effort, reflection, and time in wild places.
 Oh, and don’t forget the laughs and friendships you’ll make!